-7.5.3 Results for Utah 2021 VFT
+7.6.3 Results for Utah 2021 VFT

-This VFT scored consistently for both enjoyment and learning presenting IQR of 4-5 for all days (figure 10 e and f).
-The average positive response for the Utah 2021 VFT for learning was 90.2% and 87.9% for enjoyment, a notable increase from the previous Pyrenees VFT the class attended.
-This increase is largely attributed to over half the class (57.9%, table 1) located on campus, where they were able to interact in person (within social distancing guidelines).
+This VFT scored consistently for both enjoyment and learning presenting IQRs of 4-5 for all days (Fig. 10e and f).
+The average positive responses for the Utah 2021 VFT for learning and enjoyment were 90.2% and 87.9%, respectively, which is a notable increase from the previous Pyrenees VFT that the class attended.
+This increase is largely attributed to over half the class (57.9%, Table 1) located on campus, where they were able to interact in person (within social distancing guidelines).

-8 Discussion and Conclusions
+8 Discussion and conclusions

-510 8.1 Interpretation of Evaluation
+8.1 Interpretation of evaluation

-8.1.1 Student Course Evaluation
+8.1.1 Student course evaluation

-Within the student course evaluation, improvements in the student perceptions are observed from pre-COVID to during pandemic learning.
-This is attributed to a couple of variables: firstly, the VFTs ran during or around COVID-19 lockdowns, at a time when all courses operated online.
+Within the student course evaluation, improvements in the student perceptions are observed from pre-COVID-19 to during pandemic learning.
+This is attributed to a couple of variables.
+Firstly, the VFTs ran during or around the COVID-19 lockdowns, at a time when all courses operated online.
 Student moral was lower than a traditional year, and the students verbally expressed low expectations ahead of the VFTs.
-The free text comments reflect how the students felt the VFT was better than they had anticipated, with individuals stating, "overall I thought it was much better than expected", "above my expectations" and "it was far more engaging than I thought it would be, and I am surprised by how interactive it was".
-Secondly, students also acknowledge the quality and extent of the VFTs, with free text comments including "on the whole the class felt very positive about the trip, we were all really impressed of the example that has been set for VTF's", and "I think as a replacement the VFT was fantastic, very engaging and an exemplary substitute for the field trip".
-Finally, students were clearly satisfied with the content of the VFTs and felt they provided an effective teaching experience, which they enjoyed with comments including:

-"I actually thought I learnt more on the virtual fieldtrip as it was easier to understand the context and get my bearings" and "very enjoyable and well organized trip".
+The free-text comments reflect how the students felt that the VFT was better than they had anticipated, with individuals stating, "overall I thought it was much better than expected", "above my expectations" and "it was far more engaging than I thought it would be, and I am surprised by how interactive it was".
+Secondly, students also acknowledge the quality and extent of the VFTs, with free-text comments including "on the whole the class felt very positive about the trip", "we were all really impressed by the example that has been set for VFTs", and "I think as a replacement the VFT was fantastic, very engaging and an exemplary substitute for the field trip".
+Finally, students were clearly satisfied with the content of the VFTs and felt they provided an effective teaching experience, which they enjoyed with comments including "I actually thought I learnt more on the virtual field trip as it was easier to understand the context and get my bearings" and "very enjoyable and well organized trip".

 However, it is noted that while the students were positive about their VFT experience, the majority still stated they would have preferred a traditional trip physically travelling to Utah and the Spanish Pyrenees.
-Many free text comments reflected this including: "although I would have preferred to have been in the Pyrenees, the virtual fieldtrip was still very beneficial"; "I think everyone would much rather be in Utah for the scenery and culture but I found it easier to focus and understand on the VFT than normal", and "I think the field trip had many benefits and I did feel like I learned a lot, but I would probably preferred being in Utah".
-Again, this highlights the issue with standardising the course evaluation forms, as the improvements in the VFT years compared to pre-COVID traditional fieldtrip, does not appear to relate directly to the VFT, instead context of COVID-19 and low expectations of VFTs.
+Many free-text comments reflected this including "although I would have preferred to have been in the Pyrenees, the virtual field trip was still very beneficial"; "I think everyone would much rather be in Utah for the scenery and culture, but I found it easier to focus and understand on the VFT than normal", and "I think the field trip had many benefits and I did feel like I learnt a lot, but I would [have] probably preferred being in Utah".
+Again, this highlights the issue with standardizing the course evaluation forms, as the improvements in the VFT years compared to pre-COVID-19 traditional field trips do not appear to relate directly to the VFT but instead to the context of COVID-19 and low expectations for VFTs.